Obstructions to deforming space curves lying on a smooth cubic surface: Preliminaries

 Thus if $H^1(X,N_{(C,S)/X})=0$ then $\HF_{P,Q} X$ is nonsingular at $(C,S)$ of expected dimension, that is, the number in the left hand side of \eqref{ineq:dimension of flag}.
 The expected dimension coincides with $\chi(X,N_{(C,S)/X})$, provided that $H^i(X,N_{(C,S)/X})=0$ for all $i \ge 2$.
 Let $\Hilb_P X$ denote the Hilbert scheme of $X$ with Hilbert polynomial $P$.
 Then there exist two natural projections $pr_1: \HF_{P,Q} X \rightarrow \Hilb_P X$ and $pr_2: \HF_{P,Q} X \rightarrow \Hilb_Q X$, i.e.,~the first and the second projections.
 Correspondingly, there exist two natural exact sequences

 and

 of sheaves on $X$, where $\pi_1$ and $\pi_2$ induce the tangent map and the map on obstruction spaces of $pr_1$ and $pr_2$, respectively (cf.~\cite[\S2.2]{Nasu6}).

-Given a normal projective variety $Z$, we say $Z$ is Fano if $-K_Z$ is ample.
-If $S$ and $X$ are both Fano and if the two embeddings $C\hookrightarrow S$ and $S\hookrightarrow X$ are both of codimension one, then all the higher cohomology groups of $N_{(C,S)/X}$ vanish, and we benefit a nice property from the Hilbert-flag scheme of $X$.
+We recall that a normal projective variety $Z$ is called {\em Fano} if $-K_Z$ is ample.
+The following lemma shows that if $S$ and $X$ are both Fano and if the two embeddings $C\hookrightarrow S$ and $S\hookrightarrow X$ are both of codimension one, then all the higher cohomology groups of $N_{(C,S)/X}$ vanish, and we benefit a nice property from the Hilbert-flag scheme of $X$.

 \begin{lem} \begin{enumerate} \item If $S$ and $X$ are both Fano, and both $C \subset S$ and $S \subset X$ are effective Cartier divisors, then we have $H^i(X,N_{(C,S)/X})=0$ for all $i >0$. \item If $X$ is a Fano $3$-fold, $S$ is a del Pezzo surface and $C$ is a curve of degree $d=(-K_S.C)$ and genus $g$, then $\HF X$ is nonsingular at $(C,S)$ of expected dimension